saqsham/saqsham/README.md

 <br>
 🕸 I'm currently preparing for placements, hopefully everything goes right.
 <br>
-🌱 I'm decent at learning new and better things, and I try my best to not to procrastinate.
+🌱 I'm decent at learning new and better things, and I try my best to not procrastinate.
 <br>
 📫 How to reach me: sakshamsainiwork@gmail.com
 <br>